michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/frequently-asked-questions.md

 * Supplies and project materials for each project site.&nbsp;
 * Bible-based thematic, fun, faith-building programs.&nbsp;
 * Devotions to do before, during, and after camp.&nbsp;
-* 3 highly-trained staff plus 2 volunteer staff to handle all the details.&nbsp;
+* 3 highly-trained staff plus up to 2 volunteer staff to handle all the details.&nbsp;
 * An online customer account full of camp information and resources to help prepare you and your group for camp.&nbsp;
 * Unlimited customer support from professional and courteous staff.&nbsp;
 * T-shirt and Mission Handbook for each participant.&nbsp;